 Once the Active Guardian was live and charged, I tested the unit for all-day wear.
 In my experience, the unit was lightweight and unobtrusive enough to be worn throughout the day without becoming burdensome.
 However, I will say that for an older adult who has trouble with even a little added weight to carry, the Active Guardian could present some issues compared to the simple activation pendants of more basic in-home units.

 Another great thing about the Active Guardian is its coverage.
-Because the device runs on the AT&T cellular network, it’s able to function almost anywhere in the United States.
-For customers who live in more rural areas, it could be good to verify coverage.
-Generally speaking, however, AT&T has one of the more expansive networks around.
+Because the device runs on the Verizon 4G cellular network, it’s able to function almost anywhere in the United States.
+Generally speaking, Verizon has one of the more expansive networks around.

 When testing the device on the go, I simply pressed the call button which activated the unit.
 After about eight seconds I was connected with one of Medical Guardian’s operators who talked me through the situation.
 The company’s operators are highly trained, and all of their call centers have the highest certifications, including UL, FM, TMA, and ESA.
 Since I only called for testing purposes, I once again verified my personal information, including location, which the operator was then able to pinpoint using GPS.